 No matter how small non-overlapping pieces we break the rod into, their number is always going to be finite.
 But what if we break it down to points?

 You will remember that points are idealized zero-dimensional objects.
 This means they have 0 length, height, and depth.
-If that’s the case, what would we get if we tried calculating a point’s mass with the formula length*density?
+If that’s the case, what would we get if we tried to calculate a point’s mass with the formula length*density?
 Multiplying any density by 0 will always give 0.
 Hence, summing all points’ masses will give 0 as the total mass.
 But we know the rod’s mass is 1 kg, so there’s clearly something wrong here.

 Those of you familiar with integrals are probably already nodding with a half-smile.
 Unfortunately, a detailed introduction of integrals is also beyond the scope of this post, so we’ll suffice only with the general intuition.